-How Teens Can Make the Most of Their Summer Vacation
+Summer Break for Teens: How to Make the Most of Summer Vacation

-Ways Teens Can Make the Most of Their Summer Break
+Ways Teens Can Make the Most of Summer Vacation

 Here are some ways teens can keep busy and continue growing over the summer.
 Parents can get involved in many of these activities to enjoy spending time with their teen.
-As you’ll see, there’s something to suit every personality.
+As you’ll see, there’s a memorable experience to suit every personality.

 1. Get a Summer Job or Internship